 On the other hand, words that are not associated with existing products that people are already buying and selling tend to fall into the lower end of the price distribution.
 People were not buying and selling stripes or squares before the respective .com domain names were purchased.

-The problem with single dictionary words: they require tons of dollars in branding efforts + in acquiring the .com itself.
-It’s going to take you a lot of money to rank #1 for a dictionary word on Google, because the word is already being used by literally everyone.
-Even more if it’s a high purchase intent word.
-I’d say this is all an undoable endeavor unless you have plenty of VC investors’ money to go big on branding and marketing.
-If you’re just starting out, or if you’re planning on creating something small and don’t want to raise money, single dictionary words might not be a good fit for you.
+The problem with single dictionary words: they require burning through piles and piles of dollars in branding efforts + in acquiring the .com itself.
+It’s going to take you a lot of money to position the brand, because the word is already being used by literally everyone.
+On the flip side, owning a single dictionary word .com domain signals to the entire market you’re serious about your startup, you’re absolutely all-in.
+It makes customers trust your business immediately.
+That being said, I’d say it’s an undoable endeavor unless you have plenty of VC money to go acquire the name and go big on branding and marketing.
+If you’re just starting out, or if you’re planning on creating something small and don’t want to raise money, single dictionary words are probably not a good fit for you.

 > Special case: plural dictionary words